Where can I subscribe?

 Given Apple’s update schedule, we felt that supporting iOS 5 and the original iPad would lead to disappointment in a future release when Apple discontinued supporting apps that had backward compatibility to iOS 5, and the app would stop working for those iPad users.
 You can use the Safari browser to read on the iPad, and have access to the full range of features.

-Will you be making an Android, Windows 8, Windows Phone, or BlackBerry app?
+Will you be making an Android or Windows Phone?

 At this time, we have no plans for an app on any other platforms, but we continue to look at whether there is enough interest to fund the software development necessary.
-Our Web site is designed to work well on mobile devices.
+Our Web site is designed to work well on mobile devices, and a single subscription lets you read on any device or computer in a Web browser.

 I enabled Apple’s new two-step authentication for my Apple ID.
 Now I can’t get the iOS app to recognize my subscription.